 Parent/Guardian Agreement and Waiver – We, the undersigned parents/guardians of the camper named on this application, acknowledge that we are fully aware that certain elements of danger are inherent in the activities sponsored by the Roanoke Valley SPCA, which are beyond the control of the agents, the land owners, employees and volunteers of Roanoke Valley SPCA and that participation in any program activities may entail unavoidable risk of personal injury, death and loss or damage to property.
 We are aware of the types of activities in which the child will be participating during his/her stay and have been given ample opportunity to ask any questions which we may have about the camp the child will be participating in or the activities involved.
 We are aware of the dangers that are inherent in the operation of any child's camp and in the child's participation in all camp activities on or off premises of said camp.
 We grant permission to use any photograph or video for personal use, knowing it will be done in good taste.
 We, the parent/guardian of the camper, have read and understand the terms and conditions of the Parent/Guardian Agreement and Waiver, and agree to subscribe to them by checking the box below.

-During the week of camp, as campers travel to program partners in the van, they will be in close contact with each other and social distancing is not possible.
 In an attempt to be as safe as possible, we are requiring that all campers comply with the following COVID health and safety guidelines in order to participate in summer camp:

 - All campers must bring a mask to camp each day and comply with program partner guidelines to wear the mask if requested.